adam10603/CPPStopwatch/README.md

 ## [API Reference Page 🔗](Reference.md)

-## Why Make Another Stopwatch?
+## Purpose

 A lot of examples I've seen online had a questionable implementation.
 Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), non-standard code, unsafe conversions, and more.
-This is why I implemented one in a way I see more fit.
-Plus it was an interesting side-project regardless.
+This is why I decided to implement one in a way I see more fit.
+I mostly made this for myself, but I hope others find it just as useful.

 #### Highlights:
   * Very simple yet flexible API.